 First, the transaction would increase the consolidation of ownership of Medicaid MCOs.
 According to the invaluable Kaiser Family Foundation’s (KFF) Medicaid Managed Care Market Tracker, as of September 2018, six companies were operating Medicaid MCOs in more than 10 states: United Health Group (25), Centene (20), Anthem (18), Molina (12), WellCare (12), and Aetna (11).
 The transaction would decrease that number to five.
 Because seven of the states in which WellCare operates MCOs are also states in which Centene operates MCOs, Centene’s total will increase to 25, putting it on a par with United Health Group on this particular metric.
 (The Medicaid MCO marketplace is dynamic, so these numbers are subject to change).

 Second, the transaction would increase the number of Medicaid beneficiaries enrolled in Centene MCOs in seven states: AZ, FL, GA, IL, MO, NB, and SC.
 On the ground, this might be difficult to see.
 None of Centene’s MCOs use the parent company’s name; for example, the Centene MCO in Florida is the Sunshine State Health Plan, Inc. This is also the case for some WellCare MCOs; in FL, the WellCare MCO is the Staywell Health Plan.
-As of September 2018, Sunshine State’s Medicaid enrollment was nearly 479,000; Staywell’s was almost 475,000.
-The transaction would give Centene a Medicaid enrollment of 954,000, or more than 30 percent of the 3,070,190 total Medicaid MCO enrollment in Florida.
+As of September 2018, Sunshine State’s Medicaid enrollment was over 513,000; Staywell’s was about 631,000.
+The transaction would give Centene a Medicaid enrollment of 1.1 million or over a third (37%) of the 3,070,190 total Medicaid MCO enrollment in Florida.